brainstormforce/bb-bootstrap-cards/readme.txt

 - [Bootstrap](https://getbootstrap.com/) is distributed under the terms of the MIT License.

 == Changelog ==

+= 1.1.3 =
+Security Fix: Hardened the security of the plugin.
+Props: Wordfence.

 = 1.1.2 =
 * Improvement: Added compatibility to WordPress 6.1